 So when he won a $111 million Powerball jackpot, Robins decided to use the funds to create his own camp to bring joy to kids.

 Robins founded Camp Winnegator on 226 acres that he bought with his lottery money, and it operated for over a decade.
 It provided children a low-cost place to go in the summer where they could horseback ride, craft, swim, and play on the lake.
 Best of all, the kids had a chance to disconnect from video games and cell phones and get in touch with nature and their real-life friends.

 6. Florida Lottery Winner Leaves a Legacy of Good Works Behind

-Ryan only had six years to enjoy her winnings before dying of cancer, but The Ryan Foundation outlasted her, continuing to give grants to organizations that built low-cost housing, helped children who in need of operations they couldn't afford, and aided senior citizens, especially in Seminole County of Florida.
+Ryan only had six years to enjoy her winnings before dying of cancer, but The Ryan Foundation outlasted her, continuing to give grants to organizations that built low-cost housing, helped children who in need of operations they couldn't afford, and aided senior citizens, especially in her home of Seminole County, Florida.

-7. Powerball Winners Use Jackpot to Fight the Disease That Killed Their Granddaughter
+7. Powerball Winners Use Their Jackpot to Fight the Disease That Killed Their Granddaughter